MISSION OF THE MONTH

 MANY HELPING HANDS

 HCC partners with Many Helping Hands to change the lives of the Irving homeless community, both sheltered and unsheltered, through Christian-based, compassionate, relational and personal service.
 On the first Thursday of each month our youth & church community volunteer at Good Shepherd Lutheran Church in Irving, for their Thursday Night Meal service.
-Click the button below to register.
+Contact Sandra Lindstrom for more information.

 COMPASSIONATE CRAFTERS